emilyalcu/2023-10-20_federal-inmate-complaints-ny/README.md

-# Instrcutions for Getting Started
+# Instructions for Getting Started

+Be sure to read the wiki page to learn more about the project and the expected outputs. https://github.com/emilyalcu/BOP-inmate-complaints/wiki

 ## Step 1: Download this repository
 - Click the green "Code" button on the github repo page